pawelgrzybek/pawelgrzybek.com/content/posts/2022-09-30-top-picks-2022-september.md

 ## [Best practices for creating a modern npm package](https://snyk.io/blog/best-practices-create-modern-npm-package/)

-[Brian Clark](https://twitter.com/_clarkio) from Synk team published this comprehensive guide to creating a modern npm package.
+[Brian Clark](https://twitter.com/_clarkio) from the Synk team published this comprehensive guide to creating a modern npm package.
 It contains a simple-to-follow explanation of how to produce a package that works well with CommonJS and ECMAScript modules, basic unit tests, firing testing using GitHub Actions and how to perform security checks using Snyk.
 Well written and easy to follow.

 ## [Welcome to Linux command line for you and me!](https://lym.readthedocs.io/en/latest/index.html)